electricalwind/kag-house/readme.md

 The code was produced during the "Weka data mining tutorial" that took place at APSEC'2016 at the university of Waikato, Hamilton, 6th December 2016.

+So far, it managed a score of 0.14258 using M5P algorithm.

 ## Library Used

 * Weka 3.9